Capital punishment in Iran: Criticism

 Iran has garnered media attention and criticism for carrying out executions of minors, despite having signed the Convention on the Rights of the Child, which forbids executing child offenders for crimes committed under the age of 18.
 Iran justifies its actions by claiming dispensation in cases where the convention is deemed "incompatible with Islamic jurisprudence".
 Iran has also been criticized for using stoning as capital punishment, though in 2005, an Iranian judiciary spokesman strongly denied the accusations of stoning and executing minors, describing them as "propaganda against the Iranian state".

-A 2020 public opinion poll published by GAMAAN showed that 43.8% of the Iranian population opposes the death penalty in all cases, while a further 25.9% supports the death penalty only in unique cases.
-Only 12.7% of the population supports the death penalty in accordance with Sharia law.

 At Berlin International Film Festival, on 29 February 2020 Iranian film about executions (There Is No Evil) won top prize.